bhaveshnikam/bhaveshnikam/README.md

 - 🔭 I’m currently working on HTML, JavaScript and css

-- 🌱 I’m currently B.Tech  second year student
+- 🌱 I’m currently B.Tech graduate

 - ⚡ Fun fact: I keep night shift swithed on at all times